There is a reason why Dog spelled backwards is God.

-In China, the dog is one of the 12 animals honored in Chinese astrology.
+In China, the dog is one of the 12 animals honoured in Chinese astrology.
 The second day of the Chinese New Year is considered to be the birthday of all dogs.

 Maybe we are looking at it incorrectly.
-Dog is not God spelt backwards, God is Dog spelt backwards.
+The dog is not God spelt backwards, but the God is Dog spelt backwards.

 What do you think?